Shravan53/student-performance-prediction/README.md

-# student-performance-prediction
+# Student Performance Prediction

-Machine learning project that predicts student academic performance using Python and data analysis.
+This project predicts student academic performance using machine learning.

+## Technologies Used
+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-Learn

+## Project Overview
+The dataset is analyzed and preprocessed using Pandas.
+Data visualization is performed to identify patterns and trends.
+A machine learning model is trained to predict student performance.

+## Author
+Shravan Sanjay Pulliwar